- Sep 14, 2018

-According to the U.S. Census Bureau and the U.S. Department of Housing and Urban Development, starts of buildings with five or more units, measured at a seasonally adjusted annual rate, declined by 17.1 percent in July 2017 to 287,000, following the 8.1 percent increase in June.
-Over the past 12 months, starts of five or more unit buildings declined 35.2 percent in July, the fifth consecutive decline.
+According to the U.S. Census Bureau and the U.S. Department of Housing and Urban Development, starts of buildings with five or more units increased by 3.1 percent at a seasonally adjusted annual rate in July 2018 to 303,000, after a 22.4 percent decrease in June.
+On a year-over-year basis, the July starts of five or more unit buildings were 9.6 percent below its July 2017 level.

 CPI vs. Rent:

-The headline Consumer Price Index (CPI) rose 0.1 percent in July on a seasonally adjusted basis.
-Over the month of July, the Energy Price Index decreased by 0.1 percent, following the two consecutive declines in May and June.
-Meanwhile, food prices increased 0.2 percent in July, after being unchanged in June.
-Excluding historically volatile food and energy prices, “core” CPI rose by 0.1 percent, the fourth consecutive month with a 0.1 percent increase.
-Shelter prices, which are the largest consumer expenditure category, grew by 0.1 percent as rental prices, a component of the shelter index, grew by 0.2 percent in July.
-Since the increase in rental prices exceeded the growth in overall inflation, as measured by core-CPI, then NAHB’s Real Rent Index rose over the month of July, increasing by 0.1 percent.
-Over the past year, NAHB’s Real Rent Index has risen by 2.1 percent.
+The headline Consumer Price Index (CPI) rose by 0.2 percent in July on a seasonally adjusted basis, faster than the 0.1 percent increase in June.
+Over the month of July, the Energy Price Index decreased by 0.5 percent, after a 0.3 percent decrease in June, while food prices increased by 0.1 percent.
+Excluding historically volatile food and energy prices, “core” CPI rose by 0.2 percent, the same increase as in May and June.
+Shelter prices, which are the largest consumer expenditure category, grew by 0.3 percent as rental prices, a component of the shelter index, grew by 0.3 percent in July.
+Since the increase in rental prices exceeded the growth rate in overall inflation, as measured by core-CPI, then NAHB’s Real Rent Index rose over the month of July, increasing by 0.1 percent.
+Over the past year, NAHB’s Real Rent Index has risen by 1.3 percent.

 Existing Condo Sales and Prices:

-Sales of existing condominiums and cooperatives decreased by 4.8 percent at a seasonally adjusted annual rate to 600,000 units in July 2017.
-Regionally, sales in the Northeast, Midwest and South decreased by 16.7 percent, 12.5 percent and 3.6 percent, respectively.
-Meanwhile, sales in the West rose by 6.7 percent.
-The months’ supply of homes increased to 4.5 months.
-Median prices on condos and co-ops nationwide rose by 5.3 percent over the past year to $239,800 in July.
-Median prices in the South increased by 7.7 percent while price growth in the other three regions of the country lagged the nationwide rate.
-Condo and co-op prices in the Northeast, Midwest and West all grew by 4.9 percent.
+Sales of existing condominiums and cooperatives declined by 4.8 percent at a seasonally adjusted annual rate to 590,000 units in July.
+Regionally, sales declined in the Northeast by 9.1 percent, Midwest by 12.5 percent and South by 3.6 percent, while sales in the West were unchanged.
+The months’ supply of homes rose to 4.3 months in July, from 4.1 months in June.
+Median prices on condos and co-ops nationwide rose by 3.2 percent over the past year to $248,100 in July.
+Median prices increased in the Northeast by 5.6 percent, Midwest by 1.2 percent and West by 4 percent, prices in the South decreased by 2.1 percent.

-The price of inputs to construction rose by 2.5 percent on a not seasonally adjusted basis over the twelve months ending in July 2017.
+The price of inputs to construction industries rose by 8.1 percent on a not seasonally adjusted basis over the past 12 months ending in July.
 This component of the Producer Price Index is composed of the price of inputs to new construction and the price of maintenance and repairs.
-Over the past year, the price of inputs to new construction increased by 2.5 percent, inputs to new non-residential construction (2.4%) and inputs to new residential construction (2.5%).
-The price of maintenance and repairs construction grew by 2.5 percent over the past year, inputs to non-residential maintenance and repairs (2.5%) and inputs to residential maintenance and repairs (-2.7%).
-Meanwhile, the price of oriented strand board (OSB) grew by 18.1 percent, cement (4.8%), Gypsum (9.9%) and softwood plywood (1.8%), over the past 12 months.
+Over the past year, the price of inputs to new construction increased by 8.1 percent, non-residential construction climbed 8 percent and residential construction rose by 8.1 percent.
+The price of maintenance and repairs construction grew by 8.2 percent, non-residential maintenance and repairs rose by 8.5 percent and residential maintenance rose by 7.8 percent over the past year.
+Meanwhile, the price of oriented strand board (OSB) rose by 30.2 percent, cement rose by 2.3 percent, Gypsum prices increased by 4.1 percent and the price of softwood plywood climbed 31.3 percent over the past 12 months.